Myocarditis

 How can I manage my symptoms?

 - Limit physical activity.
 Your healthcare provider may suggest that you rest until your symptoms decrease.
-He or she may suggest that you avoid heavy lifting or certain physical activities.
-Ask what activities are safe for you, when to begin exercise, and the best exercise plan for you.
+Your provider may suggest that you avoid heavy lifting or certain physical activities.
+Ask which activities are safe for you, when to begin exercise, and the best exercise plan for you.

-What can I do to prevent the spread of germs?
+What can I do to prevent an infection?

 - Wash your hands often.
 Wash your hands several times each day.
 Wash after you use the bathroom, change a child's diaper, and before you prepare or eat food.
 Use soap and water every time.
 Rub your soapy hands together, lacing your fingers.
 Wash the front and back of your hands, and in between your fingers.
 Use the fingers of one hand to scrub under the fingernails of the other hand.
 Wash for at least 20 seconds.
 Rinse with warm, running water for several seconds.
 Then dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Do not touch your eyes, nose, or mouth without washing your hands first.